epsi-rns/epsi-rns.github.io/_posts/system/2016/2016-05-19-stuck-on-boot.markdown

 * Temporary, by pressing e-key when booting in GRUB, and edit the entry.

 * Change the grub.cfg in /boot/grub/, using Live CD/DVD/USB.
-  It will be wipd to default when you update grub later.
+  It will be wiped to default when you update grub later.
   You can also edit grub.cfg from other partition in multiboot environment.

 Well, it doesn't solve your boot problem,